RahulMR42/OCI-BuildRunner-With-Terraform-with-S3State/README.md

 aws_secret_access_key
 ```

-- Fill the correct OCID values in toe build_spec.yaml.
+- Fill the correct OCID values of secrets in toe build_spec.yaml.
 - Update variables.tf according to the OCI region selected.
 - Create a build pipeline and create a manage build
-- Its a sample execution with file storage.
+- Its a sample execution with a notification topic.

 🗨️ References